The Little Vampire (book series): Schlotterstein vampires

 Rüdiger and Anna's aunt, and while reputedly the most bloodthirsty and relentless of the Schlotterstein vampires, she does seem to look out for the children more than the other adults.
 Nevertheless, with her Anton has had several close calls.
-Ever since losing her husband Theodor to Geiermeier, she has been on the prowl for a new mate, and though for a while she is attracted to the phony vampire Ingo von Rant, she later switches her affections to Mr. Schwanenhals, the instructor of Anton's dance class and, coupled with his willingness to become a vampire, marries him near the end of the series.
+Ever since losing her husband Theodor to Geiermeier, she has been on the prowl for a new mate, and though for a while she is attracted to the phony vampire Ingo von Rant, she later switches her affections to Giselher Schwanenhals, the instructor of Anton's dance class and, coupled with his willingness to become a vampire, marries him near the end of the series.
 However, just one year later the marriage is divorced, and Schwanenhals ends up marrying Anna's grandaunt.